sammachin/node-red-contrib-herokupg/README.md

-# node-red-contrib-pg
+# node-red-contrib-herokupg
 Node-red-contrib-postgrestor :space_invader: is a [**Node-RED**](http://nodered.org/) node allowing basic access to [**Postgres**](https://www.postgresql.org/) :elephant: database.

-This fork has updated dependencies and allows to **Parameterized query**
+This fork has been modified to use a postgres URL as the connection details specifically the format used by the Heroku addon

 Pass them as a parameter array  ***params** of the msg object.